At Divvy, we get insight into exactly where business travelers are staying and we wanted to dig into the data.

 When we took the average cost of a single transaction at each of our top hotels, these two brands still came in the lead for most expensive, but other rankings shifted slightly.

-Here’s how much our customers paid on average for a single transaction at the most popular SMB hotels:
+Here’s how much our customers paid on average for a single transaction at the most popular hotels for business travel:

 Note: Our transaction list may have included minor costs like valet or room service charges, but the average costs seemed to reflect the approximate cost of one-night’s stay.